rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ## Keys

 It is your Bitcoin keys that you custody.
 Specifically, you custody your private keys, usually by storing the seed phrases that can be used to generate your private keys.

-This is the most important aspect of Bitcoin custody.
- In fact, your Bitcoin is only truly yours to the extent that you have secured your keys in a proper self custody system.

 A private key is nothing more than a very large number, i.e., a 256-bit number.
 A private key can be generated from a seed phrase.